inhausmakers/avatar-manager/README.md

 2. After activating Avatar Manager, you will be able to customize the plugin options under the [Settings Discussion Screen](http://codex.wordpress.org/Settings_Discussion_Screen).
-3. That's it.
-You're ready to go!
+3. That’s it.
+You’re ready to go!